Speciesism in art is for a big part taxidermy in art

 This site writes: “Well they are dead anyway” … http://www.ravishingbeasts.com/taxidermy-artists/

-They rub into your face what they feel is “art”, to tell you something that I would sum up as: ‘Look what we can do, look what we do to the inhabitants of this world.
+These artists and their audience rub into your face what they feel is “art” to tell you something that I would sum up as: ‘Look what we can do, look what we do to the inhabitants of this world.
 We care, but in a destructive and derogatory way.’
-Effectively this type of “art” is an attempt to shut the animal rights and the anti-speciesist movement up or warp them into absurdity, by using the rhetoric of contemporary art.
-An accepted visual rhetoric that gives them the means to silence all non-relativism and all moral standpoints.
+Effectively this type of “art” is an attempt to shut animal rights and the anti-speciesist movement up to warp them into absurdity by using their yet critically undiscussed rhetoric of contemporary art.
+An accepted visual rhetoric that gives them the means to silence all non-relativism and all moral standpoints on the usage and objectification of animal bodies in art.

 Here is an interesting example of an artist doing what she calls “vegan taxidermy” : http://www.vegantaxidermy.com/.
 A nice and interesting artistic project.

-I’ve been mentioning taxidermy in previous posts, many speciesist artists use dead animals.
-One the most famed ones being Bansky, who is falsely considered to be subversive, while in reality he simply goes along with mainstreamism, commercialism and the establishment http://www.farangis.de/blog/wurst.
+I’ve been mentioning taxidermy in previous posts, many speciesist artists use dead animals or their body parts.
+One of the most famed ones being Bansky, who is falsely considered to be subversive, while in reality he simply goes along with mainstreamism, commercialism and the establishment http://www.farangis.de/blog/wurst.